adeelnawaz/NelmioApiDocBundle/Resources/doc/index.rst

 ----------

 As shown in the example above, the bundle provides the ``@Model`` annotation.
-When you use it, the bundle will deduce your model properties.
+Use it instead of a definition reference and the bundle will deduce your model properties.

 .. note::